stephtf/social-network-API/README.md

 # Social Network API

 ## Description
-This project provides the back end for a social network application, including API routes that connect to a mongoDB database.
+This project provides the API for a social network application while using MongoDB to store data.
 The collections of the application include users, thoughts, and reactions.
-Users are added with a username and an email address.
-Users can post thoughts, which include a message that is linked to their username.
+Users create an account with a username and emailaddress.
+They are able to share their thoughts by posting "thought" messages, which are linked to their usernames.
 Once a thought it posted, other users can post their reactions to the thought.
 The number of thoughts and reactions are counted in each respective collection.
+In addition to reacting to thoughts, users can create a friend list.

 ## Walkthrough
+Checkout my walkthrough  video, where I test out each route on Insomnia: https://drive.google.com/file/d/1aKRPtxuG1z6-kNVcG5ukdanMmiZEaPk4/view?usp=sharing

 ## Github Link
 Check out the repo on (Github)[https://github.com/stephtf/social-network-API.git]